johnsonabigail/eco395m-exercises/exercises-2/writing/exercises-2.md

 hour, day of week, and month (Sep, Oct, Nov).
 We can see that the peak boarding hour is about the same for all weekdays, but is much lower on the weekends.
-This makes sense when we consider UT class times, and students’ demand (or lack-thereof) for a ride to campus on the weekends.
+This makes sense when we consider UT class times, and students’demand (or lack-thereof) for a ride to campus on the weekends.
 Additionally, average boardings on Mondays in September are lower, which is likely due to the Monday university closure in observance of Labor Day in September.
 Moreover, we can see the average boardings on